sustrik/libdill/tutorial.md

 In this tutorial, you will develop a simple TCP "greet" server.
 Clients are meant to connect to it by telnet.
 After a client has connected, the server will ask for their name, reply with a greeting, and then proceed to close the connection.

-An interaction with our server will look like this:
+An interaction with the server will look like this:

 ```
 $ telnet 127.0.0.1 5555